Classically trained cellist Larry Gold has spent a lifetime orchestrating pop classics. Today he’s helping bring out the soul in R&B and Hip-hop.

 This intensity is manifest in a massive Justin Timberlake hit produced by Timbaland.

-By adding centuries old instruments to modern hits, Larry Gold brings a human touch to music that often begins life as bits and bites.
+By adding centuries old instruments to modern hits, Larry Gold brings a human touch to music that often begins life as bits and bytes.

 AJC: And qualitatively, is throwing data at a computer the same as throwing notes at a page?
 I mean is the end result better or worse?